Filters Filters — How Long Do Pool Filter Balls Last? Complete Lifespan Guide

 Understanding Filter Ball Lifespan

-Filter balls are made from recycled polyester fibers that create a three-dimensional filtration media.
-Unlike traditional sand or cartridge filters, these synthetic balls can capture particles as small as 3-5 microns.
-However, their effectiveness diminishes over time as the fibers become saturated with contaminants and begin to break down from chemical exposure and physical wear.
+Filter balls are made from tightly wound synthetic (polyethylene) fibers that create a three-dimensional filtration media.
+They're marketed as capturing particles as small as 3-5 microns, but that's a manufacturer figure with no independent testing behind it—real-world clarity runs the full range, often on par with a well-run sand filter, sometimes better, sometimes worse.
+Like any media, their effectiveness diminishes over time as the fibers load up with contaminants and gradually break down from chemical exposure and physical wear.

 Factors That Affect Filter Ball Longevity